 Our Son Samuel’s Adoption

-“It is in sending the happy e-mails and photos to William’s birth mom that we are saddened in not having a relationship with the birth mother of our youngest son, Samuel.
+“Sending happy emails and photos to William’s birth mom saddens us because we do not have a relationship with the birth mother of our youngest son, Samuel.
 He was adopted through a last-minute situation, and even his birth mother was unaware of her pregnancy; we received a phone call about him a few hours after he was born and without hesitation, immediately welcomed him into our family.

 Our sweet babe is close to 18 months now, and while we have attempted to reach out to his birth mother through the agency, the response has been minimal.
 We have sent her several photos and updates (just in case she does want them) to the agency, and in return, she did send her baby photo to share with Samuel.
 The photo is something we treasure; we can’t wait until Samuel is old enough to understand that photo is his birth mother’s baby picture—they look identical!